frederic-perez/AmE-dictionary/data/idioms.md

 __turkey__ :two: __3__ _n_ _slang_ Stupid person.
 __turn (one’s) back on (someone or something)__ :two: To ignore, disregard, or exclude someone or something; to abandon, give up on, or forsake someone or something. _It’s clear that the company has turned its back on customers._
 __turn (someone or something) upside down__
-__turn (something) on its head__ :three::hammer:
+__turn (something) on its head__ :four::hammer:
 __turn a deaf ear (to someone or something)__
 __turn around__ :three: __7__ To improve in some way, especially after a poor performance.
 To change something unsuccessful into something successful. _The playoffs start in a month—that doesn’t leave much time for things to turn around._
 __turn away__ To refuse to let someone come into a place.
-__turn heads__ To capture people’s attention due to being exceptionally interesting, beautiful, unusual, or novel.
+__turn heads__ :three: To capture people’s attention due to being exceptionally interesting, beautiful, unusual, or novel.
 The image is of people literally turning to stare at something as it passes by.
 __turn of phrase__
 __turn on someone__ To attack someone. _I thought the strange dog was friendly, but suddenly it turned on me and bit me._
 __turn out all right__